-I get up at 4 AM, and I walk two miles at that hour.
-That doesn't mean everyone has to get up at 4 AM, but you do have to have some kind of a routine.
+I get up at four in the morning and I walk two miles at that hour.
+That doesn't mean everyone has to get up at four in the morning, but you do have to have some kind of a routine.
 If you sleep through your morning classes, you'll be running around trying to make up for lost time.

 These days, a lot of eating goes on in class, during the lectures.
 People come with their lunches, their bottles of pop and water, everything.
 A whole spread, along with their computers.
 They seem to have a good time.
 I usually sit in the last row myself, and I can see what they're looking at on the computers.
 I can see why teachers get frustrated.
 They're lecturing and giving material out, and the students are looking at their computers, looking at a whole lot of other things at the same time.
 Back in my time, you didn't dare fool around.
 Today, anything goes.

 I was in school for 55 years straight.
 I liked it, and I was getting credentials—so in that sense, I was accomplishing something.
 I got used to being in school, and I wanted to keep going for as long as I could.
 The more I learned, the more I wanted to know.
 I'd love to be in class right now, starting this week.
 But a couple of years ago I got shut down.
 As one doctor told me, "You're getting old."
 I'm trying to adjust to that, I guess.